dgudim2/obsidian_vault/uni/Management/Lecture2.md

 - Useful in situations where complex issues and uncertainty exist and where multiple perspectives and disciplines are involved

 - Helps to develop more effective and sustainable solutions that consider the entire system, rather than just isolated parts of it

+> A systems approach, also known as a systemic approach, is a way of analyzing and understanding complex phenomena as *interconnected and interdependent systems*.
+It involves looking at a system as a whole and its parts, as well as the relationships and interactions between them.
+This approach recognizes that *changing one part of a system can have impacts on other parts of the system and on the system as a whole*.

+> In practical terms, a systems approach can be used in various fields, including *engineering*, *management*, *biology*, *social sciences*, and *ecology*, to help identify problems, develop solutions, and make decisions.
+It is particularly useful in situations where complex issues and uncertainty exist and where *multiple perspectives* and disciplines are involved.
+By understanding the underlying patterns and dynamics of a system, a systems approach can help us to develop more effective and sustainable solutions that consider the entire system, rather than just isolated parts of it.

 # Important terms related to systems theory